-- if the cause of your concern relates to the Head then please inform the Chair of Governors, Dr Alison Smith without notifying the Head first.
+- if the cause of concern relates to the Head, then the Chair of Governors, Dr Alison Smith, should be informed without notifying the Head first.
 The Chair can be contacted through the Bursar in his capacity as Clerk to the Governors. - if the Chair of Governors is not available, referral should be made to the Local Authority Designated Officer (LADO) without delay. - if an allegation is made against a member of staff or volunteer the Head should be informed immediately.
 In the absence of the Head, the Chair of Governors, should be informed immediately. - a referral may be made directly by any member of staff (see appendix B) - in case of serious harm and or abuse, the police should be informed from the outset.

-When deciding whether to make a referral, following an allegation or suspicion of abuse, the Head and/or Senior or Junior School DSLs will not make their own decision over what appear to be borderline cases, but rather the doubts and concerns will be discussed with the LADO, also known as the Designated Officer, or following the transition arrangements, the relevant safeguarding partners.
+When deciding whether to make a referral, following an allegation or suspicion of abuse, the Head and/or Senior or Preparatory School DSLs will not make their own decision over what appear to be borderline cases, but rather the doubts and concerns will be discussed with the Designated Officer (LADO), or the relevant safeguarding partners.
 Parental consent is not required when making a referral.

 We will aim to restrict the reporting or publishing of allegations against teachers and thus make every effort to maintain confidentiality and guard against unwanted publicity.
 These restrictions apply up to the point where the accused person is charged with an offence, or the DfE / General Teaching Council publish information about an investigation or decision in a disciplinary case.
-The school will adhere to procedures relating to allegations against a member of staff as set out in Part 4 of Keeping Children Safe in Education - September 2019
+The school will adhere to procedures relating to allegations against a member of staff as set out in Part 4 of Keeping Children Safe in Education - September 2020